Frequently Asked Questions

 How does the Windows Azure Marketplace (WAM) work?

-How does the Windows Azure Marketplace (WAM) utilize Windows Azure?
+How does the Windows Azure Marketplace (WAM) utilize Azure?

-The Marketplace is an information and brokerage service that utilizes Windows Azure and SQL Database platform services.
-The entire service and user experience leverages Windows Azure compute for maximum scale.
-Blob data such as imagery and videos are stored in Windows Azure blob storage.
-All relational content is stored in SQL Database.
-The Windows Azure ACS allows federated identity scenarios for the Marketplace.
+The Marketplace is an information and brokerage service that utilizes Azure and Azure SQL Database platform services.
+The entire service and user experience leverages Azure compute for maximum scale.
+Blob data such as imagery and videos are stored in Azure blob storage.
+All relational content is stored in Azure SQL Database.
+The Azure ACS allows federated identity scenarios for the Marketplace.

 What is the opportunity for partners?